Emergency Dental Services in Des Moines, IA

 If your tooth was knocked out, we recommend rinsing it off—taking care not to over handle the root—and placing it back into the socket to keep it moist.
 If this is not possible, we suggest keeping the tooth wet until your emergency appointment.
 Often, our emergency dentists can save the tooth and restore it.

 Our goal during your dental emergency is to relieve your pain quickly and save your smile.
 In some cases, we stabilize the situation—relieve your pain, save your smile—and schedule a follow-up visit to continue treatment.
 In other cases, we complete treatment on the same day.
 The decision is based on the nature of your dental emergency.

 Don’t Suffer through a Dental Emergency

 If you’re in pain, contact our team.
-We are here to see you through your emergency and get you to smiling again.
-We also understand that not all dental emergencies happen when our office is open,but at these times, we still recommend you call our office and leave a message.
+We will do our best to fit you in that day or as soon as possible.
+We also understand that not all dental emergencies happen when our office is open.
+At these times, we still recommend you call our office and leave a message.